gdgcloudkol/hackday/README.md

         - Upload your video to YouTube/Vimeo or any other platform where it is publicly visible
     4. Include the deployed link (if you have any).
 - Start a new **[submisison issue](https://github.com/gdgcloudkol/hackday/issues/new?assignees=&labels=submission&template=submission.yml&title=Submission%3A+%3Cteam+name%3E)**.
-- Mention team name, email of poc, track submitting for.
+- Mention team name, email of POC, and track submitting for.
 - Submit the issue.
 - Success 🎉

 ## Submissions Rules:

-All the Project Submissions have to done by making an issue in this repository.
-The guidelines to followed for the same have been mentioned below:
+All the Project Submissions have to be done by making an issue in this repository.
+The guidelines to follow for the same have been mentioned below:
 - The Team Leader has to open up an Issue for project submission using their GitHub Account [here](https://github.com/gdgcloudkol/hackday/issues/new?assignees=&labels=submission&template=submission.yml&title=Submission%3A+%3Cteam+name%3E).
 - The Issue Template should be strictly followed.
 A submission not following the same would be termed as an **INVALID SUBMISSION**.
 - For the submissions out of the given tracks will also qualify as **VALID SUBMISSION**.
-- You should have make or join a team of **Minimum of 1 Member** & **Maximum of 3 Members**.
-And, teams of 3 members must have atleast **1 Female Member**.
+- You should have to make or join a team of **Minimum of 1 Member** & **Maximum of 3 Members**.
+And, teams of 3 members must have at least **1 Female Member**.
-- A project will be counted as valid only if it's created within 48 Hours of given timeline i.e., **19th Aug, 10 PM - 21st Aug, 10 PM**
+- A project will be counted as valid only if it's created within 48 Hours of the given timeline i.e., **19th Aug, 10 PM - 21st Aug, 10 PM**

 ## Project Tracks: